Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Provide safe foods for your child to bring to parties and school events.
 This can help keep your child from feeling left out.

 Don’t worry if slips sometimes happen—kids will be kids!
 Your child will learn through practice.

-Your child should be seen by the doctor at least once a year for a celiac checkup.
+Your child should be seen by the healthcare provider at least once a year for a celiac checkup.
 A simple blood test can show if your child’s celiac disease is under control.
 The blood test will check for antibodies.
 These are proteins made by your child’s immune system in response to the presence of gluten.
-If antibody levels are high, accidental exposure to gluten may be the cause.
-In this case, the doctor can discuss with you how to find the source of gluten and get rid of it.
+If antibody levels are high, continued exposure to gluten may be the cause.
+This test is not helpful if the antibodies are not elevated before you begin treatment.
+In this case, the healthcare provider can discuss with you how to find the source of gluten and get rid of it.

 National Digestive Diseases Information Clearinghouse: www.digestive.niddk.nih.gov

 Academy of Nutrition and Dietetics: www.eatright.org

 NASPGHAN: North American Society for Pediatric Gastroenterology, Hepatology and Nutrition: www.naspghan.org